 Volunteering is based on the norms and values of social responsibility, solidarity and active citizenship, collective engagement/participation, etc in order to address the needs of society.
-Strong social ties, trust and the motive to work collectively, influenced by embedded socio-cultural norms and traditions, form the key dynamic mechanisms of most informal and formal volunteering activity3.
-These concepts, values and traditions do not present a unique case, rather prominent features of
+Strong social ties, trust and the motive to work collectively, influenced by embedded socio-cultural forms and traditions, form the key dynamic mechanisms of most informal and formal volunteering activity [3].
+These concepts, values and conditions do not present a unique case, rather prominent features of other countries [4].
+Volunteering remains an important tool for the effective use of social capital, an aspect of Cypriot life, and a means to meet common goals.
+It is allegedly "accountable" for the strong levels of social cohesion and solidarity on the island of Cyprus [5].